ALL MIKE'D UP

 Life After Service

-I am looking to enter back into the Public Speaking World regardless how much my ADHD tries to talk me out of it.
-Back in December of 2024, I was medically diagnosed with A.D.H.D.
-Devastated at first, I learn to manage it.
-But not before I played back every endless childhood and adult memories filled with Trauma and Humiliation, whic
+I am preparing to return to the public speaking world, despite how much my ADHD tries to dissuade me.
+In December 2024, I was medically diagnosed with ADHD.
+Initially devastated, I eventually learned to manage it, though not before reliving countless childhood and adult memories filled with trauma and humiliation—a common experience for t

 Connect With Mike on Instagram